valgaze/df-cheatcodes/README.md

 _Helpful items for transacting with the API, can optionally transform gRPC <> JSON for event, request data as required_

+## endpointCheat

+_Add this to route to handle DialogFlow requests (evnts, text, requestdata, etc) from a frontend or other service_

 ### requestCheat

 - **Details:** **[requstCheat.md](./docs/requestCheat.md)**